VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 In 2022, Blake transitioned from her role in the Admissions Department to becoming a therapist within the inpatient unit at Rebound.
 Here, she has been able to work more closely with patients experiencing hopelessness, depression, anxiety, trauma and addiction.
 Blake ensures patients are provided with the necessary tools in overcoming their state of crisis and returning to a safe environment.
 Outside of her day-to-day work schedule, Blake enjoys spending time with her friends and family, traveling, dancing, and listening to music.
 Blake has a passion to walk with clients in their journey of becoming their better self.
 She is honored to continue helping individuals acquire the skills necessary to endure the challenges of life.

-Blake Kellum is a Licensed Clinical Mental Health Counselor Associate (LCMHCA) who has had the opportunity to work with a diverse population of clientele including children, families, and adults.
+Blake Kellum (she/her/hers) is a Licensed Clinical Mental Health Counselor Associate (LCMHCA) who has had the opportunity to work with a diverse population of clientele including children, families, and adults.
 Blake began her career by earning her Bachelor of Arts in Psychology from Hampton University in 2013 and went on to obtain her Master of Arts in Professional Counseling from Liberty University in 2018.
 She began working as a Child Welfare Caseworker at Franklin County Children Services.
 While with FCCS, she was able to help children and families link with behavioral health, substance abuse, housing, and utility assistance resources to become successfully independent.

 In 2019, Blake continued on in her career as an Admissions Counselor at Mount Carmel Behavioral Health.
 Here, she assessed potential patients dealing with suicidal ideation, trauma, depression, anxiety, substance abuse, and altered mental status for admission to inpatient psychiatric care.
 After moving back to the South, in 2020, Blake obtained the position as an Admissions Counselor at Rebound Behavioral Health in Lancaster, SC to continue ensuring patients were able to receive necessary psychiatric care.
 In 2022, Blake transitioned from her role in the Admissions Department to becoming a therapist within the inpatient unit at Rebound.